What made you want a career as a financial advisor?

 What do you love to do outside of work?

 I am a voracious reader and I love movies.
 I also love spending time with my family, playing soccer with my son, and maybe even occasionally getting to use the more creative (non-mathematical) parts of my brain.

 What are you passionate about in your personal life?

 Cooking.
 I love to cook.
-A glass of wine, a little olive oil, some fresh vegetables and a nice cast iron pan is all takes to make me happy.
+A glass of wine, a little olive oil, some fresh vegetables, and a nice cast iron pan is all it takes to make me happy.
 Well, maybe a little bit of garlic, too…

 What is your most memorable travel experience?

 My honeymoon: 17 days, seven stops, five countries, and countless memories.
 Neither my wife nor I had ever been to Europe before, so we decided to go big and see as much as possible in a single trip.
 In just over two weeks we toured Dublin, London, Paris, Rome, Florence, Venice, and Cinque Terre.
 It was an incredible journey and one we’ll treasure for a lifetime.
 I’ve also been fortunate enough to visit Europe a few more times with Marc and we’ve crisscrossed the continent.
 Most recently we drove through Switzerland and the Alps (magnificent) and caught a U2 show at the Olympic stadium in Barcelona.